Arun02Akash/Garg_2023/README_HPRC_Setup.txt

 15. Place your `run.sh` script in the project directory:
     /scratch/user/<net-id>/in-context-learning-main/

-16. Execute the training job:
+16. Replace <net-id> in run.sh and execute the training job: sbatch run.sh
-    sbatch run.sh

 17. To change training tasks or model settings: